wolever/browsercast/README.rst

 Traditional screencasts talking about BrowserCast:

-* Why is BrowserCast cool? http://youtu.be/mHlqLM7zGeo
+* Why is BrowserCast cool? http://youtu.be/OAIyHgbi5rM
+* Creating a presentation with BrowserCast:
 * Old proof-of-concept demonstration: http://youtu.be/CYxZq4rZw0c

 FAQ